The islands of the Azores are 1600 km from Lisbon

 – The easterly group (Grupo Oriental): São Miguel, Santa Maria and Formigas Islets

-– The central group (Grupo Central): of Terceira, Graciosa, São Jorge, Pico and Faial
+– The central group (Grupo Central): Terceira, Graciosa, São Jorge, Pico, and Faial

-– The westerly group (Grupo Ocidental): of Flores and Corvo.
+– The westerly group (Grupo Occidental): of Flores and Corvo.